 My Top 3 Hiking Spots in Okinawa

-1. Super Easy Hike: Sukuta Todoroki Waterfall
+1. Super Easy Hiking: Sukuta Todoroki Waterfall

 This hike seemed to have minimal obstacles.
 It was more of a scramble to get around the ticket booth, pay the admission, and walk to the boardwalk.
 Yes, a boardwalk.
 A wooden path and platform have been constructed for easy passage and safe viewing.